Jump to content

 player.toggleMute() // Toggle mute state

-Note on mobile devices: On touch devices (iOS, Android, tablets), only a mute/unmute button is displayed instead of the volume slider.
-Mobile browsers control the volume of HTML5 videos via the device’s volume keys – this is standard behaviour that cannot be overridden by web apps for security reasons.
-The mute button provides a quick mute function, whilst the hardware buttons control the actual volume.
+Note on mobile devices: On touch devices (iOS, Android, tablets), instead of the volume slider, only a mute/unmute button is displayed.
+Mobile browsers control the volume of HTML5 videos using the device’s volume buttons – this is standard behaviour that cannot be overridden by web apps for security reasons.
+The mute button is used to mute the audio quickly , whilst the hardware buttons control the actual volume.

 Playback speed